heidingaway/datapeople/Home.md

 type: clock
 ```

-> [!quote] Learning is finding out what you already know.
+> [!quote] The world is a book, and those who do not travel read only a page.
-> — Richard Bach
+> — Augustinus Sanctus

 ------
 ```widgets